parisepigenetics/Methylator-Documentation/docs/before_start.md

 ## Storage

-Depending on your analyses, the disk space required to run the workflow can vary significantly. or RRBS data, we recommend having at least 500 GB available.
+Depending on your analyses, the disk space required to run the workflow can vary significantly.
+For RRBS data, we recommend having at least 500 GB available.
 For WGBS data, we recommend having at least 1.5 TB available.

 !!! warning
     For whole genome datasets with many samples, several terabytes may be necessary.